Dunes 101: Interesting Facts About the Indiana Dunes

 There are two types of dunes: foredunes and blowout dunes.
 Foredunes are close to the beach and covered in vegetation like marram grass.
 This makes for a more stabilized dune and allows even more plant life to thrive.
 Blowout dunes are caused by intense winds that rip the dunes apart.
 The loose sand makes a “living dune,” that can move up to several feet every year!
 Blowout dunes can sometimes be the result of unapproved trails, or social trails, which gradually turn into bigger and bigger areas of sand.
 So, please check your map to make sure you are on approved trails only!

 One of the many interesting features caused by living dunes are tree graveyards.
 These happen when sand blows over a forest, burying it and killing its trees.
 When the trees are re-exposed by wind erosion, a tree graveyard appears

 Do you know what saltation means?
 It’s the movement of sand by turbulent air and water flow, and it happens all along our beaches.
 The sand piles up and eventually forms larger dunes, like Mt.
 Tom, the tallest dune in the area at 192 feet.

-The French Polygala is really something special.
+The French Polygala is something special.
 It only grows on the northern slope of one specific dune, and nowhere else in Indiana.
 Its common name is Gaywing because it almost looks like it could take flight!
-Because it’s an endangered species, I’m going to keep its exact location secret.
+Because it’s an endangered species, we keep its exact location secret.

 These are just a few of the fun facts about the Indiana Dunes.
 If you spot a ranger while exploring the dunes, don’t be afraid to ask a question!
 There are many more fascinating facts to learn.
 You can also stop by the State Park’s Nature Center or the Indiana Dunes Visitor Center to speak with a ranger.